Table of Contents

 Management of Ischemic Colitis

-Treatment depends on the severity of the condition and complications that may occur if the cure is not prescribed timely.
+Treatment depends on the severity of the condition and complications that may occur if treatment is not prescribed in a timely manner.

 The transient stage does not require any serious intervention; these patients are closely observed in the outpatient department and prescribed antibiotics and fluid diets.